Gregory G. Katsas

-Gregory George Katsas (born August 6, 1964) is an American lawyer and jurist serving as a United States circuit judge of the U.S. Court of Appeals for the District of Columbia Circuit.
+Gregory George Katsas (born August 6, 1964) is an American lawyer and jurist serving as a United States circuit judge of the United States Court of Appeals for the District of Columbia Circuit.
 He was appointed in 2017 by President Donald Trump.
 Before his appointment to the bench, Katsas served as Deputy White House Counsel in the first Trump administration, as an assistant attorney general in the United States Department of Justice, and as a partner at the law firm Jones Day.

 Early life and education

 Katsas was born on August 6, 1964, in Boston, Massachusetts.
 His parents were Greek immigrants.
 Katsas graduated from Princeton University in 1986 with a Bachelor of Arts, cum laude, in philosophy.
 He then attended Harvard Law School, where he was an executive editor of the Harvard Law Review and an editor of the Harvard Journal of Law and Public Policy.
 He graduated in 1989 with a Juris Doctor, cum laude.